blackNoir2/EUMovieDatabase/readme.md

 If you need to delete an account while registering a new one, the application provides a pop-up alert that allows you to do so.
 Follow the on-screen instructions in the pop-up alert to delete the account.

+This site is hosted using Netlify instead of GitHub Pages due to the structure of the application.
+GitHub Pages requires starting from the index page and working outwards, which doesn't align with the design of the site.
+Netlify works more effectively and aligns with the intended design.

+To use this site visit this link: https://fluffy-sprite-0bc5c8.netlify.app